-In support of these principles, OSU also has a policy prohibiting sexual harassment of students, staff and faculty.
-The University subscribes to the principle of the dignity of all persons and their labors.
+OSU also has a policy prohibiting sexual harassment of students, staff and faculty.
+The University subcribes to the principle of the dignity of all persons and their labors.
 In support of this principle, sexual harassment is condemned in the recruitment, appointment and advancement of employees and in the evaluation of students' academic performance.
 OSU is committed to promoting equal opportunity in employment and education for all persons within its constituency in an environment free from sexual harassment.

-Respect of each member of the campus community is vital to the individual and the community as a whole.
-OSU's Affirmative Action Program reflects the University's commitment to equal opportunity and complies with the legal requirements of federal and state civil rights laws.
+Respect for each member of the campus community is vital to the individual and community as a whole.
+OSU's Affirmative Action Program reflects the University's commitment to equal opportunity and nondiscrimination and complies with all applicable laws promoting equal educational and employment opportunity prohibiting unlawful discrimina-